graphhopper/directions-api/index.md

 HTTP error code | Reason :---------------|:------------
-400             | Something was wrong in your request.
-Too few or too many points. ..
+400             | Your request is not valid.
+For example, you specified too few or too many points.
 401             | Authentication necessary
 404             | Not Found.
 You receive 404 if the job_id cannot be found.
 Either this job has never been submitted or it has already been removed.
-413             | Too many parameters in the URL, you'll have to use the JSON format and POST requests 429             | API limit reached, you'll also get an email about this, and the header properties will give you more information.
-See the section about 'HTTP Headers'.
+413             | Too many parameters in the URL.
+You then have to use the JSON format and POST requests.
+429             | API limit reached.
+You also get an email with this information.
+You can find additional information in the header (see the section about 'HTTP Headers').
 500             | Internal server error.
-We get automatically a notification and will try to fix this fast.
+Alarm bells start ringing and we get notified automatically.
+We try to fix this fast.
-501 	           | Only a special list of vehicles is supported
+501 	           | Only a special list of vehicles is supported.

 ## Error Output